a2geek/libvirt-bosh-cpi/docs/INSTALL.md

        --vars-file=manifests/libvirt-kvm-vars.yml
    ```
    Notes:
+   * For development, add `--ops-file=manifests/libvirt-cpi-dev.yml \` to bring in the local copy of the Libvirt CPI.
    * `jumpbox-user.yml` operations file gives access to a user on the BOSH Director that has access to the `root` account.
 Useful for development work - feel free to leave it off.
    * `cpi-resize-disk.yml` indicates this CPI is able to resize a disk natively.
 Untested at this time.
 Feel free to leave it off; note that resizing means BOSH mounts two disks and copies files between the disks, and with current configuration that may not work.
    * `dns.yml` changes the default DNS based on the `internal_dns` entry.
 Leave it off unless you actually need it.